Illegal drugs and drug addiction

 - a desire for sensation and to cross boundaries

-How do illegal drugs work?
+How do illegal drugs and cannabis work?

 Illegal drugs interfere with the brain metabolism by influencing the transmission of stimulus signals from one nerve cell to another.